tanziyamansuri8/flowcharts/README.md

 # flowcharts
-this is a flowchart for bisection method
+this is a flowchart for root finding techniques